MartinMalinda/ember-idle-scheduler/README.md

 Simple promise wrap around `requestIdleCallback` and a promise (priority) queue.

+--

+For more complex logic consider using skyrocket (https://github.com/runspired/skyrocket) and/or igniter (https://github.com/runspired/igniter)

 ## The problem

-Simply calling `requestIdleCallback` from different places in the code can result that all these callbacks are fired within one same idle frame.
+Simply calling `requestIdleCallback` from different places in the code can cause that all these callbacks are fired within one same idle frame.
 This can cause jank, or delay time to interactivity.
-Calling `requestIdleCallback` withing `requestIdleCallback` ensures that the next logic is executed in next idle frame.
-But this is not always possible.
+Calling `requestIdleCallback` within previous `requestIdleCallback` ensures that the next logic is executed in next idle frame.
+But this is not always feasible.

-(For some usecases usin Web Worker is more effective.
-RIC is easier to set up though).

 ## The queue